 George Monbiot debunks Michael Moore’s Planet of the Humans

 Climate scientists have condemned Michael Moore’s latest documentary Planet of the Humans for being misleading and damaging to the movement.
 But there are much bigger issues with this film.

 In this video, Guardian columnist and author George Monbiot explains why the documentary maker’s focus on overpopulation as the main underlying issue of the climate crisis is factually wrong and racist.

 It’s an important watch at any time, but seems even more urgent against the backdrop of the Black Lives Matter protest.

-Whatever you make of the documentary, this short video is an important reminder of the importance of inclusiveness and cultural diversity in the environmental movement.
+Whatever you make of the documentary, this is an important reminder of inclusiveness and cultural diversity in the environmental movement.
 And that the fight for social justice and a sustainable future must go hand in hand.

 Jonathan Franzen goes to Antarctica

 A few years back, novelist and essayist Jonathan Franzen took a luxury cruise to Antarctica.
 Once back home, he wrote The End Of The End Of The World for The New Yorker.